Keisha Anderson

 Keisha Anderson is an American basketball player.
-As a high school senior at Park High School in Racine, Wisconsin she received Wisconsin Miss Basketball and Parade All American.
+As a high school senior at Park High School in Racine, Wisconsin she received Wisconsin Miss Basketball and Parade All American honors.

 Anderson received a full basketball scholarship to the University of Arizona during 1992-93 and was selected to the all-freshman Pac 10 team.
 She transferred to University of Wisconsin.
 Moving from the all-freshman Pac 10 team to First Team All Big 10, she became Wisconsin's eighth all-time in scoring, second all-time in assists and first in all-time steals.

 Her continued efforts received District IV First team All American and Wisconsin MVP in 1997.